 WHAT TO DO

-In the same way we often only realize the benefit of a medication when it’s stopped and we feel worse, just how severely sleep deprivation is impairing our function may only become apparent when we correct it.
+In the same way we often only realize the benefit of a medication when it’s stopped and we start to feel worse, just how severely sleep deprivation is impairing our functioning may only become apparent when we improve it.
 Make a commitment to get the amount of sleep your body tells you that you need—no matter what—and note what, if anything, improves.
 See how you rate the quality of your life in general when you’re getting adequate sleep compared to when you’re not.
 The difference may surprise you.

 Certainly quality of sleep is as important as quantity, but often is something over which we have less control as it frequently results from a disease like restless leg syndrome or obstructive sleep apnea.
 If you’re getting what has in the past been for you an adequate amount of sleep but now find yourself chronically fatigued, you should consult your physician to see if something is disordering the quality of your sleep.